 Develop a lead generation plan

-Lead generation is the process of attracting and converting strangers into leads, or potential customers.
-This is an important step in the sales funnel because it helps you build a list of interested prospects who you can nurture and eventually convert into paying customers.
+Lead generation is a process that involves attracting strangers and converting them into potential customers or leads.
+This is an important step in the marketing funnel because it helps you build a list of interested prospects whom you can nurture and eventually convert into paying customers.

 To generate leads, you’ll need to create compelling content and offers that will attract your target audience.
 This could include blog posts, ebooks, webinars, or other types of content that provide value to your audience.
 You’ll also need to set up a lead capture form on your website to collect email addresses from interested prospects.